Dell-Networking/ansible-role-dellos-lag/README.md

 Example playbook
 ----------------

-This example uses the *dellos-lag* role to setup port channel ID and description.
-The example also configures hash algorithm and minimum links for the LAG.
-Channel members can be configured for the port channel either in static or dynamic mode.
-You can also delete the LAG with the port channel ID or delete the members associated to it.
+This example uses the *dellos-lag* role to setup port channel ID and description, and configures hash algorithm and minimum links for the LAG.
+Channel members can be configured for the port-channel either in static or dynamic mode.
+You can also delete the LAG with the port-channel ID or delete the members associated to it.
 This example creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.
+The hosts file should define the *ansible_network_os*/ *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.

 When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
 It writes a simple playbook that only references the *dellos-lag* role.